Please do not disturb my nap on your laptop or keyboard

 Don't freak out when I bring you dead animal or insect "gifts"

-Animal behaviorists have uncovered a few reasons we do this.
+Animal behaviorists have uncovered a few reasons for why we do this.
 We may be imitating what our mama cats did for us.
 You fill our food dishes every day, and since we’re not ingrates, we are returning the favor.
 Or, we might have caught, say, more crickets than we can consume so we thought you might like the leftovers.
 Finally, we could be giving our catch to you so that you can help us store it for later.
-Like scratching, bestowing such gifts is natural behavior on our part so if you don’t like it, you might need to put a bell on us to prevent us from snaring anything.
+Like scratching, bestowing such gifts is natural cat behavior on our part so if you don’t like it, you might need to put a bell on us to prevent us from snaring anything.

 I meow at you to tell you something specific, but when you meow at me, you’re not speaking cat language

 Scientists have identified more than a dozen different meows that cats make, each with its own meaning.
 In general, kittens use meows to communicate with their moms, but grown cats employ them solely to communicate with humans.
 (We use hisses, growls, squeals, and other sounds to talk to each other.)
 More perceptive owners can probably tell a cat’s “I’m hungry” meow apart from its “I’m bored” or discern “I’m hurt” from “I’m scared.”
 When you meow at us, we do recognize your voice but you may as well be squawking like a Charlie Brown teacher for all the sense you're making.
+Pet owners listen up and take note of these 50 secrets your veterinarian won't ever tell you.

 We cats have no problems with (our) nudity